gc-labs/ddplus/README.md

 why ddplus?
 ===========
-The lack of network capability was a problem for me, so I extended it to produce a change file (like rsync can) which can be copied to the remote backup system(s) and "applied".
+The lack of network capability was a problem for me, so I extended it to produce a difference file (like rsync can) which can be copied to the remote backup system(s) and "applied".
 This results in a bare-metal backup "image" of the source data which can be mounted and inspected.